rmuif/web/README.md

 ### Run the app

 The command `yarn start` runs the app in development mode.
 Open http://localhost:3000 to view it in the browser.
 The page will automatically reload if you make changes to the code.
 You will see the build errors and lint warnings in the console.

 ```
 yarn start
 ```

-## Make it your own
+## Make it yours

+React + Material-UI + Firebase is a skeleton for your own project.
+It wouldn’t make sense if you couldn’t customize it to the core.

+### Use your own Git repository

 ```
 git remote rm origin